maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="intaexp"></a>
 ### `INT`(*aexp*)

 Returns the greatest integer less than or equal to the value of the expression.
 This is true whether the expression evaluates to a positive or negative number.
 Thus, `INT(3.445)` returns 3, while `INT(-3.445)` returns -4.
-This function is similar to the `floor` function found in most dialects.
+This function is similar to the `floor` function found in most programming languages.

 A few dialects, notably earlier versions of Dartmouth and some later dialects like Benton Harbor BASIC, truncate the fractional part instead of performing a floor.
 On those versions, `INT(-3.445)` returns -3.
 One particularly common piece of code found in many BASIC programs is something like `INT(X+0.5)`, which is used to round a value.
 In these dialects, the rounding will be incorrect for negative numbers; for instance, `INT(-3.445+0.5)` will evaluate the interior to -2.945 and then truncate that to -2.
 In contrast, in most dialects, that will produce -3, which is the proper answer in this case.